MagicPush/cli-toolkit/docs/features-manual.md

 #### helpGeneratorPaddingLeftParameterDescription

-* Affects the left padding for parameters' descriptions.
+* Affects the minimum left padding for parameters' descriptions outputted on a generated `help` page.

+  The maximum padding depends on the longest parameter name "column", which consists of [helpGeneratorPaddingLeftMain](#helpgeneratorpaddingleftmain) and a parameter formatted name.
 * Controls the padding size as the number of space characters.
 * Possible values: non-negative `int`.
     * Values below `0` are silently treated as `0`.